anamikapoyil04/NCEI-Earthquakes/README.md

 #### `earqke_location_clean`

 Adds the `LOCATION` column.
 The dataset must have the `LOCATION_NAME`.
-If not the function will not work properly.
+If not, the function will not work properly.

 #### `earqke_map`